-Family on the Loose: The Art of Traveling with Kids will help you plan, enjoy, and capture endless adventure with your family.
+Family on the Loose: The Art of Traveling with Kids will inspire laughter, learning and endless adventure with your family.

 Pack your bags, hop a plane, and take a trip!
 Embarking on a journey with your kids can be a thrilling and rewarding adventure.
 Family travel is also a great way to expand your cultural horizons and help cultivate our next generation of global citizens.

 This new title from Rumble Books is intended for well-seasoned travelers and newbies alike who enjoy being with their children, want to enrich their education, and are excited to discover, as a family, the vast and unique experiences this world has to offer.

 Our book offers hundreds of easy-to-use ideas for:

 - Drumming up excitement for the journey ahead